+Section I:

+Name:

+Address:

-Section I: Name: Address: Telephone (Home): Telephon e (Work): Electronic Mail Address: Accessible Format Requirements?
+Telephone (Home): Telephone (Work):

+Electronic Mail Address:

 Accessible Format Requirements?
+Audio Tape

+TDD Other

-Large Print Audio Audio Tape IDD Other Section II: - Are you filing this complaint on your own behalf?
-Yes No If you answered "yes" to this question on, go to Section III.
-If not, please supply the name and re are complaining: lationship of the person for v whom you Please explain why you have filed for a third party: Please confirm that you have obtained the permission of the aggrieved party if you are filing on behalf of a third party.
-No Section III: I believe the discrimination I expe rienced was based on (che eck all that apply): [] Race [] Color [] National Origin Date of Alleged Discrimination (Month, Day, Year): Explain as clearly as possible what happened and why you believe you were discriminated against.
+Section II: -

+Are you filing this complaint on your Yes No

+If you answered "yes" to this question on, go to Section III.

+If not, please supply the name and re are complaining: lationship of the person for whom you

+Please explain why you have filed for a third party:

+Please confirm that you have obtained the permission of the aggrieved party if you are filing on behalf of a third party.
+No

+Section III:

+I believe the discrimination I expe rienced was based on (ch eck all that apply):

+[] Race [] Color [] National Origin

+Date of Alleged Discrimination (Month, Day, Year):

+Explain as clearly as possible what happened and why you believe you were discriminated against.
 Describe all persons who were involved.
 Include the name and contact information of the person(s) who discriminated against you (if known) as well as names and contact information of any witnesses.
 If more space is needed, please use the back of this form.

+Section IV

-Section IV Have you previously filed a Title VI co omplaint with this agency?
-Yes No
+Have you previously filed a Title VI cc Yes No

-112 MacTanly Place Staunton, VA 24401 Phone: (540) 885-5174 Fax: (540) 885-2687
+Phone: (540) 885-5174 Fax: (540) 885-2687

 Section V

 Have you filed this complaint with any other Fed court? eral, State, or local agency, or with any Federal or State

 [] Yes [] No

 If yes, check all that apply:

 [] Federal Agency:

-[ ] Federal Court [ ] State Agency
+[] Federal Court [] State Agency

-[ ] State Court [ ] Local Agency
+[] State Court [] Local Agency

-Please provide information about a contact person at the agency/court where the complaint was filed.
+Please provide information about a contact perso on at the agency/court where the complaint was filed.

 Name:

 Title:

 Agency:

 Address:

 Telephone:

 Section VI

 Name of agency complaint is against:

 Contact person:

 Title:

-Telephone number:
+Telephone number: Telephone number: